mohamed-khettab/darija-dictionary/README.md

 Welcome to the Darija Dictionary, a simple project to help you understand Moroccan Arabic (Darija) easily.
 This dictionary connects English and Darija, making it easier for you to learn common phrases.

+*Note: The only words currently available to search are water and coffee*

 Visit the site: [Darija Dictionary](https://darija-dictionary.vercel.app/)

 ## Discontinued :(